April 11, 2025

 speech recognition in AI

-Speech recognition AI is a complex process of intricate algorithms to convert spoken language into written text.
+Speech recognition Artificial Intelligence is a complex process of intricate algorithms to convert spoken language into written text.
 The process of speech recognition takes place in the following stages:

-2. Sound Analysis: Sound analysis is also known as acoustic analysis in speech recognition AI.
-Sound analysis involves utilising AI techniques to interpret audio data by extracting valuable information from signals such as speech, music, or environmental sounds.
+Sound analysis is also known as acoustic analysis in speech recognition AI.
+Sound analysis involves utilizing AI techniques to interpret audio data by extracting valuable information from signals such as speech, music, or environmental sounds.
 In this stage, the computer converts the captured sound into a digital format by converting continuous sound waves into discrete data points, which can then be processed.

-5. Language Modeling: Using language models in speech recognition in artificial intelligence, the computer makes educated predictions about what words you might be saying based on the context of the conversation.
+Using language models in speech recognition in artificial intelligence, the computer makes educated predictions about what words you might be saying based on the context of the conversation

 Also Read: How AI Voice Bots are Helping the Telecommunications Industry in Dormant Reactivation